Spirituality and Religion

 Redemption in Chaos

-Beneath the vast expanse where dragons soared, a sinister force emerged from the depths of mortal despair.
-Known as Khor, this demon-god was the antithesis of all the celestial beings represented, a dark mirror reflecting the hidden avarice and malice within mortal hearts.
-Those seduced by Khor's promises transformed into grotesque shadows of their former selves, their souls ablaze with unholy fervour as they wreaked havoc across Terra's visage.
+Beneath the skies where dragons once soared, a dark force stirred from the depths of mortal despair.
+This entity, known as Khor, emerged as the antithesis of the celestial order, a demon-god embodying the hidden avarice and malice within mortal hearts.
+Those who succumbed to Khor’s whispers were transformed into grotesque reflections of themselves, consumed by unholy fervour and unleashing ruin across Terra.

 Lesser Deities